llasram/lein-hadoop-cluster/README.md

 plugin in each project where you intend to use the plugin.

-With the plugin added to the project, you can run tasks under the `plugin.lein-hadoop-cluster/hadoop-cluster` profile, or otherwise use the profile to access the live cluster task/JVM configuration.
+With the plugin added to the project, you can run tasks under the `plugin.lein-hadoop-cluster/default` profile, or otherwise use the profile to access the live cluster task/JVM configuration.
 For example:

     $ lein with-profile plugin.lein-hadoop-cluster/default trampoline repl

-Internally, the plugin defines and makes use of two Leiningen profiles (prefixed with `plugin.lein-hadoop-cluster/`):
+Internally, the plugin defines and makes use of two Leiningen profiles:

 - `plugin.lein-hadoop-cluster/default` – Intended as a replacement for the
   top-level `default`.
 By inncludes the profiles `system`, `base`, `dev`,